 We all face changes, nearly daily.
 Some are big; many are little and insignificant.
 How you adjust to changes regardless of size often is the pivot point that separates happiness and gloom, and success versus stagnation.

 I’ve written before about being happy.
 I think artists in pain sometimes make beautiful art from the experience.
-Could Hank Williams have written the quintessential country and classic American song, “I’m So Lonesome I Could Cry,” if he had not plumbed the depths of lost love?
-Elvis Presley introduced it by saying, “I’d like to sing a song that’s…probably the saddest song I’ve ever heard.”
+Could Hank Williams have written the quintessential country and classic American song, “I’m So Lonesome I Could Cry,” he had never plumbed the depths of lost love?
+Elvis Presley introduced it by saying, “I’d like to sing a song that’s… probably the saddest song I’ve ever heard.”

 Still, I’d like to think that alongside the loneliness of Williams’ experience that he also experienced highs of happiness, too.
 Maybe, the only way to know real happiness is to have also known sadness and sorrow.
 We don’t always get to choose our circumstances—life’s not fair that way—but we always get to choose our reaction.